pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 #### CoveringIndexScan

-- Remove Residual Filter
+- Remove Residual Filter.
 - Rename PushDown Filter to Selection.
-- Add the description information of  Index.
+- Add the description information of  the index which used in scan.
 - Add RangeFliter to indicate which conditions are used to build Range.

 ```sql